 Jane E. Shaw has been a director of Intel since 1993 and is Chairman of the Audit Committee of the Board.
-In June 2005, Dr. Shaw retired as Chairman and Chief Executive Officer of Aerogen, Inc., a company developing drug-device combination aerosol products for patients with respiratory disorders, after seven years with the company.
+In June 2005, Dr. Shaw retired as Chairman and Chief Executive Officer of Aerogen, Inc., a company developing drug-device combination aerosol products for patients with respiratory disorders, after eight years with the company.
 She was President and Chief Operating Officer of ALZA Corporation, a pharmaceutical company, from 1987 to 1994.
 Dr. Shaw is a director of McKesson Corporation and OfficeMax Incorporated (until April 2006).

-John L. ThorntonJohn L. Thornton has been a director of Intel since 2003 and is Chairman of the Finance Committee of the Board.
+John L. Thornton has been a director of Intel since 2003 and is Chairman of the Finance Committee of the Board.
 He is Professor and Director of Global Leadership at Tsinghua University in Beijing.

 Mr. Thornton retired in 2003 as President and Co-Chief Operating Officer, and as a member of the board of directors, of the Goldman Sachs Group, Inc. after a 22-year career.
-Mr. Thornton is a director of China Netcom Communications Group Corporation, the Ford Motor Company, News Corporation and The Pacific Century Group, Inc.David B. YoffieDavid B. Yoffie has been a director of Intel since 1989.
-He is Lead Independent Director, Co-Chairman of the Corporate Governance and Nominating Committee of the Board and Chairman of the Executive.
+Mr. Thornton is a director of China Netcom Communications Group Corporation, the Ford Motor Company, News Corporation and The Pacific Century Group, Inc.

-David B. Yoffie has been a director of Intel since 1989.
-He is Lead Independent Director, Co-Chairman of the Corporate Governance and Nominating Committee of the Board and Chairman of the Executive Committee of the Board.
-Dr. Yoffie has been the Max and Doris Starr Professor of International Business Administration at the Harvard Business School since 1993 and has been on the Harvard University faculty since 1981.
+David B. Yoffie 51 Years Old Director Since 1989

+Max and Doris Starr Professor of International Business Administration, Harvard Business School

+Administration at the Harvard Business School since 1993 and has been on the Harvard University faculty since 1981.
 He is also a director of The Charles Schwab Corporation.